The purpose of this document is to cover salvaging combat wrecks.

 The next window is the scan result window.
 It is a list of all salvageable wrecks in the location or system available to the captain, up to the captain’s Scan Limit.
 If there are no wrecks available, the captain will get a window starting with “At this time our scanners are not detecting any wrecks in this area.”
 Otherwise, the top of the display will show wrecks from the last 24 hours.
 Below that is the captains Time Frame for finding wrecks, and if the scan is system/local and self/other wrecks.

 Available wrecks are then listed.
 The ship type, class, and affiliation are listed, followed by the wreck’s location in the system.
-Following that is the name of the captain that destroyed the ship, if the ship is locked, and the wreck’s tonnage, followed by the “Salvage” button.
-The tonnage is the size of the wreck, and each “ton” could potentially yield one unit of salvaged resources.
+Following that is the name of the captain that destroyed the ship, if the ship is locked, and the wreck’s classification (Size), followed by the “Salvage” button.

 Note that the affiliation “A.I Vessel” (sic) indicates an A.I. ship.
 These can present additional A.I. resources during salvaging, and usually produce fewer empty salvage shots, generating more resources.
 “Alien” affiliation ships can only be salvaged with alien equipment, and generate completely different resources.

 If wrecks are listed, pick one to salvage.
 The wreck selected should not be too much larger than the captain’s available cargo space, as filling the ship’s cargo ends the salvage operation.
 Pick the “Salvage” (searchable/readable text) next to the desired ship to begin salvaging.